linode/docs/docs/guides/development/awk/AWK-RegEx/index.md

 Any time AWK gives you an error message about a pattern's syntax, the first thing to check is for a metacharacter that should be escaped which you might have missed.
     {{< /note >}}

-Here are more examples of patterns that won't work as expected, and their corrected forms:
+Here are more examples of patterns that does not work as expected, and their corrected forms:

       /(312) 588-2300/            /\(312\) 588-2300/
       /M*A*S*H/                   /M\*A\*S\*H/